CALCULATE YOUR SIP RETURNS

 The breakeven point indicates when total revenue equals total costs, resulting in no profit or loss.
 It helps businesses set sales targets, manage risks, and make informed financial decisions.

-Have you ever wondered when your business will start making money?
-That’s where the breakeven point comes into play.
-The breakeven point is an important financial metric that helps businesses understand when they will start making a profit.
+The breakeven point is an important financial metric that helps companies to understand when they will start making a profit.
+It indicates when an investment has recouped its costs and ceased losing money.

 The Breakeven Formula